aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-docx/_index.md

 ---
 title: Java XLS to DOCX - XLS to DOCX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to DOCX in Java.
-Java Convert XLS to DOCX saveformat.
-Java XLS to DOCX format.
-Save XLS to DOCX Java.
+Convert XLS to DOCX quickly and easily with Aspose.Cells.
+Java XLS to DOCX.
+Java Save XLS to DOCX.
+Save XLS as DOCX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to DOCX in Java., Java XLS to DOCX saveformat., XLS to DOCX Java., Java Convert XLS to DOCX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to DOCX in Java., Save XLS to DOCX using Java., Java XLS to DOCX saveformat., XLS to DOCX Converter., Java Save XLS as DOCX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}